-The two transmit status bits, Transmit Buffer Empty (TMPTY) and Transmit Buffer Underflow (TUNF), indicate status only for register locations that are used by the module.
-For example, if the buffer length is set to less than four words the unused register locations do not affect the transmit status bits.
+The two transmit status bits, Transmit Buffer Empty bit, TMPTY (DCISTAT<0>), and Transmit Buffer Underflow bit, TUNF (DCISTAT<1>), indicate the status only for register locations that are used by the module.
+If the buffer length is set to less than four words, for example, the unused register locations do not affect the transmit status bits.

-The TMPTY bit (DCISTAT<0>) is read-only and is set when the contents of the active TXBUFx registers are transferred to the transmit buffer registers.
-The TMPTY bit can be polled in software to determine when the Transmit registers can be written.
-The TMPTY bit is cleared automatically by the hardware when a write to any of the TXBUFx registers in use occurs.
+The TMPTY bit (DCISTAT<0>) is read-only and is set when the contents of the active TXBUF registers are transferred to the transmit buffer registers.
+The TMPTY bit can be polled in software to determine when the transmit registers can be written.
+The TMPTY bit is cleared automatically by the hardware when a write to any of the TXBUF registers in use occurs.

-The TUNF bit (DCISTAT<1>) is read-only and indicates that a transmit underflow has occurred for at least one of the Transmit registers in use.
-The TUNF bit is set when the TXBUFx register contents are transferred to the transmit buffer memory and the user software did not write all of the TXBUFx registers in use since the last buffer transfer.
-The TUNF status bit clears automatically when the TXBUFx register that underflowed is written by the user software.
+The TUNF bit (DCISTAT<1>) is read-only and indicates that a transmit underflow has occurred for at least one of the transmit registers in use.
+The TUNF bit is set when the TXBUF register contents are transferred to the transmit buffer memory and the user software did not write all of the TXBUF registers in use since the last buffer transfer.
+The TUNF status bit clears automatically when the TXBUF register that underflowed is written by the user software.